dogecoinfoundation/libdogecoin/doc/tools.md

     ./such -c decrypt_master_key -y <file_num> -j

 Always ensure to replace `<file_num>` with the actual number of the encrypted file.

+### Handling Seed Backups

+You can also decrypt your seed backups using the `seed_to_master_key` command.
+This command will decrypt the seed and generate a master key from it.
+If the seed was encrypted using TPM (Trusted Platform Module), you can use the `-j` flag as shown:

+    ./such -c seed_to_master_key -y <file_num> -j

 ### Overwriting Encrypted Files